Time, results, treatment, blood, vial, papers, charting, review, progression

 7. Budding

-First, the HIV virion attaches or binds itself to the outside of a CD4 cell.
-The outer membranes of the 2 cells then fuse, allowing them to join.
-The HIV can now enter the CD4 cell.2,4-6
+First, the HIV virion attaches itself to a CD4 cell.
+This is called binding.
+Next, outer membranes of the 2 cells fuse together.
+This allows them to join.
+As a result, the HIV can now enter the CD4 cell.2,4-6

-Once it is inside the CD4 cell, HIV releases an enzyme that converts the HIV’s RNA to DNA.
-This process (reverse transcription) lets the HIV DNA enter the nucleus of the CD4 cell.
-This allows the genetic material of both cells to combine (integrate).4-6
+Once inside the cell, HIV releases an enzyme.
+This enzyme turns HIV RNA into DNA.
+This process is called reverse transcription.
+It lets the HIV DNA enter the center of the CD4 cell.
+This center is called the nucleus.
+Here, the genetic material of both cells can combine.
+This step is called integration.4-6

-The virus can now use the cell’s own DNA to create more HIV proteins (replication).
-The proteins move to the outer edge of the cell, combine with HIV RNA (assembly), and are released as new virions (budding).
+The virus can now use the cell’s machinery.
+It uses the cell's DNA to make long chains of HIV proteins.
+This is replication.
+Then, these proteins move to the edge of the cell.
+They combine with HIV RNA.
+This is called assembly.
+Finally, the new virus pushes out of the cell.
+This is budding.
 The new virions find new CD4 cells to attach themselves to.
-The process then repeats, allowing the virus to spread through the body.4-6
+The process repeats.
+Eventually, this allows the virus to spread through the body.4-6

 Steps of the HIV life cycle: binding, fusion, reverse transcription, integration, replication, assembly, and budding